mksunny1/deleight/readme.md

 ### Apption

 Apption is a simple and pragmatic library for composing clean, efficient and succinct frontend applications.
 It exports several primitives for performing common actions in a typical web application.
 Further details can be found within its repository at https://github.com/mksunny1/apption.
-It consolidates some of the most useful patterns discovered from developing and using earlier libraries and from writing a lot of JavaScript code.
+It consolidates some of the most useful patterns from developing and using earlier libraries and from writing a lot of JavaScript code.

 ```js
 import { call, ArrayActions, ChildrenActions } from 'deleight/apption';